ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 Up to this point the activities we have described are not at all specific to the PanCancer project.
 If you have any issues following these steps please see the extensive tutorials online for launching a EC2 host on AWS.
 Also, please be aware that Amazon charges by the hour, rounded up.
-We are collectively responsible for the Amazon expenses you incur with your account so don't leave instances running if they aren't used.
+Don't leave instances running if they aren't used.

 #### Step 2 - Install Bindle, Vagrant, and Other Tools on the Launcher